BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

     ```

     Or, if you just store the *recipientAccountId*, then, when the user makes a selection, you can call [Get Recipient Account](/reference/getrecipientaccount) if needed.

+1. Call [Get Countries and Currencies](/reference/getcountriesandcurrencies) and [Get Quote](/reference/getquote) to build, display, and execute a quote form so that the user can consider current exchange rates and fees.

 # Your users are the senders